 For 250 years, wars and conflicts have shaped the United States of America.
 But the rise to the most powerful military nation has come at a cost.

 From the Revolution against the British Crown emerges a nation promising freedom and equality.
 But the bloody Civil War nearly tears the United States apart.
 Reunited, it conquers the continent by force and rises to global power.
-World War II shapes the national self-image as defender of peace and freedom, while using the deadliest weapon on earth.
-In Vietnam the self-appointed “world police” wages dirty wars, betraying its own ideals.
+World War II shaped the national self-image as defender of peace and freedom, while using the deadliest weapon on earth.
+In Vietnam, the self-appointed “world police” wages dirty wars, betraying its own ideals.
 From 9/11 and the hunt for terrorists, from Guantánamo to drone warfare, the USA are trapped in a cycle of violence and power politics.
-Under Donald Trump, the United States turn inward to the western hemisphere — while the nation fractures from within.
+Under President Donald Trump, a new era of interest-driven foreign policy begins – old certainties are fading, new wars are flaring up.